 - Competitive arenas should be designed to allow horse and rider sufficient space and opportunity to habituate to the environment, including the judges’ boxes, tribunes and spectators.
 If possible, competitive arenas should be made available for training and habituation purposes prior to the competitive event.

 6. HEALTH CARE

 The health and well-being of the equine athlete must remain paramount throughout any competitive event.
-Riders, handlers, organizers and officials must strive to minimize any harmful effect of performance and sport on the physical and mental health of horses. e.g. 1, 2, 9, 10, 11
+Riders, handlers, organisers and officials must strive to minimise any harmful effect of performance and sport on the physical and mental health of horses. e.g. 1, 2, 9, 10, 11

 - A qualified equine veterinarian should be in attendance at all times during any equestrian event.